Clifford Group and Unitary Designs under Symmetry: Acknowledgements

-\textit{Acknowledgements.---} The authors wish to thank Hidetaka Manabe and Takahiro Sagawa for insightful discussions.
-This work was supported by JST Grant Number JPMJPF2221.
+The authors wish to thank Hidetaka Manabe and Takahiro Sagawa for insightful discussions.
+This work was supported by JST Grant Number JPMJPF2221, JST ERATO Grant Number JPMJER2302, and JST CREST Grant Number JPMJCR23I4, Japan.
 Y.M. is supported by World-leading Innovative Graduate Study Program for Materials Research, Information, and Technology (MERIT-WINGS) of the University of Tokyo.
 Y.M. is also supported by JSPS KAKENHI Grant No. JP23KJ0421.
 N.Y. wishes to thank JST PRESTO No. JPMJPR2119, and the support from IBM Quantum.